OpenRockets/web-dev-error-solutions/errors/general/overcoming-the-collection-not-found-error-in-mongodb/README.md

+# 🐞 Overcoming the "Collection Not Found" Error in MongoDB

 This document details a common error encountered when working with MongoDB: the "Collection Not Found" error.
 This typically occurs when your application attempts to interact with a collection that doesn't exist in the specified database.